nplrkn/alsoran/documentation/planning/backlog.md

 - Deduplicate inline definitions in RRC autogeneration
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.
+- Have the integration test not use real sockets and run in parallel
+- Adopt https://github.com/cucumber-rs/cucumber for integration tests

 ## DONE
+- Move to consistent message logging
+- Regression test integration covering same ground as live test with free5GC
 - Pretty Ue initial context and move into separate modules
 - Fix malformed CellGroupConfig issue seen in Wireshark in F1AP UEContextSetupResponse -- DUtoCURRCInformation, cellGroupConfig shown as <MISSING>
 - Build go code using cargo build.